 Culture Shock in Argentina

-In Buenos Aires, Argentina’s capital city, any culture shock expats feel will likely be quite mild.
+Expats interested in living outside the big cities will probably experience culture shock more.
+In Buenos Aires, Argentina’s capital city, any culture shock expats feel will likely be mild.
 In fact, expats would be forgiven for thinking they’re in Paris, London or Rome.
-Like every big city, Buenos Aires is a melting pot of nationalities, and its European heritage is prominent.
-There are no “typical” looking Argentines.
+Buenos Aires is a melting pot of nationalities, and its European heritage is prominent.
+This means that there are no “typical” looking Argentines.

-Culture shock in rural Argentina
+Women in Argentina

 Language barrier in Argentina